W-Net-AI/LISP-CV/Readme.md

 Tested on Ubuntu - all versions 12.04 and up - using SBCL and CLISP and ALLEGRO CL

 Warning: This library still in process.
-Some functions may not work as expected but most functions are fully tested and well documented.
+Some functions may not work as expected.
+I test the functions all the time so you have a pretty good shot that almost all of them would work.

 --------------------------------------------------------------------------------

-INTRODUCTION:
+#INTRODUCTION

  Lisp-Cv is a Lisp wrapper for OpenCV's C++ interface, not the C interface.
 The Lisp wrapper wraps around C wrappers which wrap around the OpenCV C++ functions.